agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-DOAJ.md

 Once this submission is validated article information can be then uploaded and updated in various ways:

-- manually on DOAJ’s website using a dedicated web form to enter metadata;
+Manually on DOAJ’s website using a dedicated web form to enter metadata;
-- through the DOAJ API using JSON files;
+Through the DOAJ API using JSON files;
-- through XML upload following DOAJ[^1] or Crossref schemas[^2].
+Through XML upload following DOAJ[^1] or Crossref schemas[^2].

 Extensive details about these processes are available here: [Metadata help – DOAJ](https://doaj.org/docs/faq/)